-The world we leave to our children is particularly scary.
+The world we leave to our children is particularly alarming.
 Unlike our grandparents and great-grandparents, we are far from believing in offering our grandchildren a better world.
 Instead, it is rather the opposite that unfolds before our eyes and to our conscience.
 Extensive and profound changes in our way of life must take place very shortly.
 Unfortunately, it is less and less likely.
 Otherwise, our world is doomed to suffer disasters repeatedly.

-For several years, the stalemate findings in which we find ourselves are multiplying.
+For several years, the stalemate findings in which we find ourselves have been multiplying.
 Sometimes it is timidly mentioned that we have indeed entered a new century.
-The prefix "21st century" is often added to a topic to support the fact that we deserve better, much better.
+The prefix "21st century" is often added to a topic to support the idea that we deserve better, much better.
 The current situation forces us to ask ourselves this existential question: Will our civilization survive the twenty-first century?
 Or even more improbable, serenely start this 3rd millennium, which seemed so full of promise, just a few decades ago?

 It may be too late already.
 We believe not.
 But it is, of course, impossible to answer this question with certainty.
 However, it is evident that time is running out and that our ruling class seldomly take truly encouraging actions.
 Continuing to sprinkle minor changes here and there would be unconscious.
 It seems that the scientific community does not know how much clearer to tell us.

 Two of our biggest headliners in the scientific world shared explicit messages about the urgency of finding new paths fundamentally different from those we have explored so far.
-On the one hand, David Suzuki believes that "environmentalism has failed."5 On the other, Hubert Reeves frankly tells us that our civilization's very survival is at stake6 .
+On the one hand, David Suzuki believes that "environmentalism has failed."6 On the other, Hubert Reeves frankly tells us that our civilization's very survival is at stake7 .
 And too little seems to be in place to avoid the worst.
 We, therefore, believe that it is legitimate to question many fundamental aspects of our way of life.

 Original quote: « Plusieurs auteurs et chercheurs mettent en garde ceux qui croient qu’à tort, développement et croissance sont synonymes. » (p.
 12)